sec-tools/litefuzz/README.md

 ## why

 Yes, another fuzzer and one that doesn't track all that well with the current trends and conventions.
 Trade-offs were made to address certain requirements.
 These requirements being a fuzzer that works by default on multiple platforms, fuzzes both local and network targets and is very easy to use.
 Not trying to convince anybody of anything, but let's provide some context.
 Some targets require a lot of effort to integrate fuzzers such as AFL into the build chain.
 This is not a problem as this fuzzer does not require instrumentation, sacraficing the precise coverage gained by instrumentation for ease and portability.
 AFL also doesn't support network fuzzing out of the box, and while there are projects based on it that do, they are far from straightforward to use and usually require more code modifications and harnesses to work (similar story with [Libfuzzer](https://llvm.org/docs/LibFuzzer.html)).

 It doesn't do parallel fuzzing, nor support anything like the blazing speed improvments that [persistent mode](https://lcamtuf.blogspot.com/2015/06/new-in-afl-persistent-mode.html) can provide, so it cannot scale anywhere close to what fuzzers with such capabilities.
 Again, this is not a state-of-the-art fuzzer.
 But it doesn't require source code, properly up a build or certain OS features.
 It can even fuzz some network client GUIs and interactive apps.
 It lives off the land in a lot of ways and many of the features such as mutators and minimization were just written from scratch.

 It was designed to "just work" and effort has been put into automating the setup and installation for the few dependencies it needs.
 This fuzzer was written to serve a purpose, to provide value in a lot of different target scenarios and environments and most importantly and for what all fuzzers should ultimately be judged on: the ability to find bugs.
 And **it does find** [bugs](https://github.com/sec-tools/beta/blob/main/README.md#trophies).
 It doesn't presume there is target source code, so it can cover closed source software fairly well.
 It can run as part of automation with little modification, but is geared towards being fun to use for vulnerability researchers.
 It is however more helpful to think of it as a R&D project rather than a fully-fledged product.
 Also, there's no complicated setup where it's slightly broken out of the box or needs more work to get it running on modern operating systems.

-It's been tested working on Ubuntu Linux 20.04, Mac OS 11 and Windows 10 and comes with fully functional scripts that do just about everything for you in order to setup a ready-to-fuzz environment.
+It's been tested working on Ubuntu Linux, Mac and Windows and comes with fully functional scripts that do just about everything for you in order to setup a ready-to-fuzz environment.

 **Once the setup script completes, it only takes a few minutes to get started fuzzing a ton of different targets.**

 ## how it works

-Litefuzz supports three different modes: local, client and server.
+**Litefuzz supports three different modes: local, client and server.**

 Local means targeting local binaries, which on Linux/Mac are launched via subprocess with automatic GDB and LLDB triage support respectively on crashes and via [WinAppDbg](https://github.com/MarioVilas/winappdbg) on Windows.
 Crashes are written to a local crash directory and sorted by fault type, such as read/write AVs or SIGABRT/SIGSEGV along with the file hashes.
 All unique crashes are triaged as it fuzzes and this data along with target output (as available) is also captured and placed as artifacts in the same directory.
 It's also possible to replay crashes with `--replay` and providing the crashing file.
 In `local` client mode, the input directory should contain a server greeting, response or otherwise data that a client would expect when connecting to a server.

 As of now only one "shot" is implementated for network fuzzing with no complex session support.
 The client is launched via command line and debugged the same as when file fuzzing.
 A listener is setup to support this scenario, yes its a slow and borderline manual labor but it works.
 If a crash is detected, it is replayed in gdb to get the triage details.
 In `remote` client mode, this works the same expect for no local debugging / crash triage.
 In *local* server mode, it's similar to local client mode and for `remote` server mode it just connects to a specified target and send mutated sample client data that the user specifies as inputs, but only a simple "can we still connect, if not then it probably crashed on the last one" triage is provided.

 There are a few mutation functions written from scratch which mostly do random mutations with a random selection of inputs specified by the `-i` flag.
 For file fuzzing, just select local mode and pass it the target command line with FUZZ denoting where the app expects the filename to parse, eg. `tcpdump -r FUZZ` along with an input directory of "good files" to mutate.
 For network client fuzzing, it's similar to local fuzzing, but also provide connection specifics via `-a`.
 And if you want to fuzz servers, do server mode and provide a `protocol://address:port` just like for clients.